sk3p7ic/fashionably-ziggy/readme.md

 - To serve as a supplement to the Machine Learning and Artificial Intelligence course that I am taking at Texas A&M University - San Antonio.
 - To improve my Zig skills.

+**For now, this project is not in development.
+I've run into issues with the type system that I must first learn to resolve.**

 ## Usage

 ### Prerequisites